 The Provident Group companies as outlined above will share your information amongst each other for the following administrative activities where we have a legitimate business need;

 a)Managing your relationship with each company and notifying you of any changes to those products and services.

 c) Administering offers, competitions and promotions so that you are provided with the most appropriate product or service enhancement for your needs.

 d) Updating, consolidating and improving the accuracy of our records by sharing any updates to your personal data, for example if you change address.

-In addition, we will share and individually use each other's customer data for the following legitimate data usage across all companies in our group;
+In addition, we may share customer data for the following legitimate usage, either across companies in our group or with external suppliers;

 e) Transactional analysis.